newmarwegner/installerenvironment/README.md

 - rasterio
 - Shapely

-  ** The script insert a function in bachrc to automate venv activate when inside a folder has a .venv folder**
+  ** The script insert a function in bashrc to automate venv activate when inside a folder has a .venv folder**

 ## Steps to execute: